Free tool

 Want a domain that scores Excellent and is available?

 Pay once.
-Use it to name every project you ever launch: your next blog, store, podcast, course, or side-project.
-Not one brand.
+Get a domain name for every project you ever launch: your next blog, store, podcast, course, or side-project.
+Not just one.
 All of them.

 LIFETIME- ✓Every name verified available against the live registry (zero fakes)